Autodesk/aomi/README.md

 ```
 secrets:
 - files:
-  - source: 'dev-secrets'
+  - source: id_rsa
-    name: 'secret'
+    name: private
-  - source: 'dev-validator.pem'
+  - source: id_rsa.pub
-    name: 'validator'
+    name: public
-  mount: 'paas/abus/dev/secrets'
+  mount: foo/bar
-  path: 'chef'
+  path: 'baz'
 ```

 **AWS**

-By specifying an appropriately populated `aws_file` you can seed AWS credentials into Vault.
+By specifying an appropriately populated `aws_file` you can create [AWS secret backends](https://www.vaultproject.io/docs/secrets/aws/index.html) in Vault.
 The `aws_file` must point to a valid file, and the base of the AWS credentials will be set by the `path`.

 The AWS file contains the `region`, `access_key_id`, `secret_access_key`, and a list of AWS roles that will be loaded by Vault.
 The `name` of each role will be used to compute the final path for accessing credentials.
 The policy files are simply JSON IAM Access representations.
+The following example would create an AWS Vault secret backend at `foo/bar/baz` based on the account and policy information defined in `.secrets/aws.yml`.

 ----